 Paint swatches are small color samples on a card or paper backing.
 These are dedicated to single paint color, are usually 4” x 8” in size, and can be readily found at any hardware or home improvement store.

-Paint swatches are a great way to get an idea of the actual paint color when it’s dried on the surface.
+Paint swatches are built to get an idea of the actual paint color when it’s dried on the surface.
 In other words, these samples help to represent the color you will be picking.

-But it’s essential to remember that they’re not always 100% accurate because the paints on the swatch may look different in real life, depending on the lighting and other factors.
+But it’s essential to remember that they’re not always 100% accurate because the shade on the swatch may look different in real life, depending on the lighting and other factors.

 So, to get the maximum benefits, you should know a bit about them in detail, the various types available, and how to use them ideally.

 Types of Paint Swatches

-The different types of samples you will commonly find in paint and hardware stores include:
+The different types of color swatches or samples you will commonly find in paint and hardware stores include:

 1- Display Chips